 Enclosed is a copy of a final rulemaking package of the State Board of Nursing pertaining to Temporary Practice Permits.
-The Board did not receive any public comments on the rulemaking.

 The Board will be pleased to provide whatever information the Committee may require during the course of its review of the rulemaking.